RandomSearch18/a-level-project/docs/readme.md

 I showed the error message to James, and he approved of it.

+I also showed the button to Andrew, and he liked how it worked, but suggested adding some sort of indicator of the current state, which I agreed would make it more intuitive.
+Since it's not essential, I will keep this in mind to implement if I have time.

 ##### Adding buttons to check addresses

 <!-- TODO -->